banklab/banklab.github.io/index.md

 ---

-**05.02.2024:** We are hosting [Magdalena Bohutinska](https://scholar.google.com/citations?user=kSnTudAAAAAJ), Marie Curie Global Postdoctoral fellow in the Evolutionary Ecology lab, University of Bern, as invited speaker for our lab meeting to give a talk about "Genetics of repeated adaptation: in alpine Arabidopsis and beyond"
+**05.02.2024:** We are hosting [Magdalena Bohutinska](https://scholar.google.com/citations?user=kSnTudAAAAAJ), Marie Curie Global Postdoctoral fellow in the [Evolutionary Ecology lab](https://www.ee.iee.unibe.ch/index_eng.html), University of Bern, as invited speaker for our lab meeting to give a talk about "Genetics of repeated adaptation in alpine Arabidopsis and beyond"

 ---